OpenSourceBrain/Documentation/source/OSBv2/Guided_tour.md

 (osbv2:guidedtour:register)=
 ## 1) Register & sign in to OSBv2

 To create and open the workspaces mentioned below, you need to have an OSBv2 account (OSBv1 username/password will not work...).
-To register for an OSBv2 user account [click here](https://accounts.v2.opensourcebrain.org/auth/realms/osb2/login-actions/authenticate?client_id=web-client).
+To register for a free OSBv2 user account [head to OSBv2](https://v2.opensourcebrain.org) and click on "Sign in" in the top right hand corner.

 ```{figure} ../images/GT0.png
 :alt: Guided tour...